 Some maid services will charge a trip fee if your home is outside of their service area.
 If you want to avoid this, look for maid services that are in your general vicinity.
 How much this charge is varies widely and can be influenced by such factors as the remoteness of your home, the workload on the maid service, and the cost of gas.
 Be sure to check what their service area is and shop around.
 One maid service may have more calls than they can handle and may charge more while another who needs the work might offer a lower trip fee in order to get the business.

 There are many maid services to choose from.
 They range from individual people looking for extra income to full-fledged corporations with nationwide services.
 Which one you choose depends entirely on your personal preferences.
 Independent operators often charge less, sometimes as little as $10 an hour.
 As independents, you can sometimes negotiate an acceptable rate.
 Few, if any, will require a contract, and changes to your cleaning schedule are usually not a problem.
 Many can provide references to attest to the quality of their work and to their personal integrity and honesty.
 There are websites where individual maids can advertise their services and list their qualifications and specialties.
 Maid service companies are bonded, licensed and insured, but they usually cost more, around $25 to $35 an hour.
 Many require contracts and may or may not be able to accommodate last-minute schedule changes.
 However, maid service companies have better dependability.
 If the maid who cleans your house is out sick, they can call in another employee who will have the same qualifications as your regular maid.
-As with any service, get references regardless of if you're considering a company or an individual.
+As with any service, get references regardless of if you're considering a company or an individual and check HomeAdvisor reviews as well as anywhere else you can find them.
 Three to five should be enough to give you an idea of what level of service to expect.

 A maid service can be expected to come to your house and clean.
 But what does that entail?
 The standard maid services include: